michaelbach/FrACT10/CONTRIBUTING.md

 ## What’s the development workflow?

 - Install Cappuccino <https://www.cappuccino.dev>.
 This, in principle, also runs in Unix/Linux, but all my explanation pertain to a MacOS environment.
 You should be fluent with the terminal.
 The Framework, built by the install, needs to be referred to appropriately in `ìndex.html`, see "directory structure" below.
+A good place to start: [Cappucino Wiki](https://github.com/cappuccino/cappuccino/wiki).

 - run `XcodeCapp`
 - add the folder containing all FrACT₁₀ files to XcodeCapp and use the hammer symbol to open this project in Xcode
 - to test your changes, save the pertinent Xcode file, wait until the XcodeCapp menu item is no longer blue (done processing), and open `index.html` (may need to flush browser cache)